chriscoates/CV/readme.md

 ## Chris Coates | coates.c@hotmail.com

 Formally a teacher.
-After five years educating young people in IT & Computing, I needed a new challenge.
+After five years educating young people in IT & Computing I am excited to be searching for a junior developer job wit new challenges and opportunities.
 Having inspired others to code I felt it was time to further shape and build my skills at Makers Academy web development bootcamp.

-I am looking to start my new career in an environment with a focus on software craftsmanship and where I can continue to accelerate these new and creative skills.
+I am looking to start my new career in an environment with a focus on software craftsmanship.
+One where I can continue to accelerate these new and creative skills.

 ## Code Examples
 | Project                 | Description             | Technologies            |